The best monitors for photo editing in 2023

 Curved monitors are generally preferred by gamers, but there are benefits for those doing photo work as well.
 The curve is more ergonomic for our eyes, thus reducing eye strain.
 That’s a big win for those who spend hours at our computers churning through galleries.
 You’ll also get less glare and distortion on a curved screen, which makes editing easier.
 And advocates say curved monitors are much more immersive, allowing greater attention to detail.

 However, curved monitors are generally more expensive.
-And some picture editors say that curved monitors distort the perception of straight , making photo editing more difficult for certain subjects.
+And some picture editors say that curved monitors distort the perception of straight lines, making photo editing more difficult for certain subjects.
 It mostly comes down to personal preference on whether a curved monitor is the right choice for you

 Q: How bright should your monitor for photo editing be?